No products in the cart

 Molecular Weight: 5358.05 g/mol

-FOXO4 is known to help the perpetuation of aged or senescent cells.
-It binds to p53 and thereby prevents apoptotic death of the senescent cells.
-The DRI peptide prevents FOXO4-p53 interaction.
-Thus p53 activates apoptotic protein and induces cellular death.
-Thus the old cells are cleared from the tissues, which naturally allow for better tissue regeneration.
-Studies have shown treatment of the aging mice with the DRI peptide has improved tissue regeneration and healthspan.
+FOXO4 is suggested to help the perpetuation of aged or senescent cells.
+It appears to bind to p53 and thereby may prevent apoptotic death of the senescent cells.
+The DRI peptide appears to prevent FOXO4-p53 interaction, thus p53 may activate apoptotic protein and induce cellular death.
+Thus the old cells may be cleared from tissues, naturally allowing for better tissue regeneration.
+Studies have observed treatment of aging mice with the DRI peptide has improved tissue regeneration and healthspan.
 Healthspan refers to the tenure of lifespan wherein the body remains active.
 It decreases with age.
 Tissue renewal can certainly reduce the biological aging of tissues and thereby enhance the health span of an individual.
-The aged mice show a longer healthy life span, greater physical activity, lesser observed disability such as cardiac diseases and musculoskeletal dysfunction, etc.
+The aged mice exhibited a longer healthy life span, greater physical activity, lesser observed disability such as cardiac diseases and musculoskeletal dysfunction, etc.